-Center for Victim Advocacy & Violence Prevention (VAVP)
+Center for Victim Advocacy (CVA)

-VAVP is staffed by professional victim advocates who are Designated Victim Services Practitioners and provides crisis intervention; ongoing support and services; advocacy for academic, financial, housing, conduct, criminal justice or civil justice matters occurring due to crime or abuse victimization; risk assessment and safety planning; accompaniment on and off campus to hearings, court, medical appointments, and other appointments related to victimization and recovery; and assistance with completion of documents and forms for filing complaints, applying for State Crime Victims Compensation, requesting Injunctions for Protection, etc.
+CVA is staffed by professional victim advocates who are designated Victim Services Practitioners.
+They are able to provide crisis intervention, ongoing support services, advocacy for academic, financial, housing, conduct, criminal justice or civil justice matters occurring due to crime or abuse, risk assessment and safety planning, accompaniment on and off campus to hearings, court, medical appointments, and other appointments related to victimization and recovery, and offer assistance with completion of documents and forms for filing complaints, applying for State Crime Victims Compensation, and requesting Injunctions for Protection.

-sa.usf.edu/advocacy/ Student Services Building (SVC), Basement Level, Suite 0067
+sa.usf.edu/advocacy/ Student Services Building (SVC) 2057